 • Salt – always.

-• Ooomami Powder, Coffee Rub, and peppercorns – this is the savory coating that goes on the beef making you wish you bought more steaks.
+• Ooomami Powder, Coffee Rub, and Coarsely Ground Peppercorns – This savory coating goes on the beef, making you wish you bought more steaks.
 What’s ooomami powder?
-Its a fine mushroom powder for adding richness.
+It’s a fine mushroom powder for adding richness.
 Read more about what is umami and how to use it in your cooking.

 • Butter – Cook with unsalted butter.